Huawei Works with Industry Partners to Build an Intelligent World

 Figure 1.
 10 changes required to make AI more accessible

-The Ascend 310 chipset is a heterogeneous AI System on a Chip (SoC) that is designed on Huawei’s proprietary Da Vinci architecture.
-It boasts unrivaled energy efficiency, with 16 TeraOPS (TOPS) @ INT8 computing on a single chip.
+The Ascend processor is a heterogeneous AI System on a Chip (SoC) that is designed on Huawei’s proprietary Da Vinci architecture.
+It boasts unrivaled energy efficiency.
 It comes with a 16-channel HD video decoder and consumes less than 8 watts.
-The Ascend 310 is perfectly suited for devices deployed on the terminal and the edge.
+The Ascend processor is perfectly suited for devices deployed on the terminal and the edge.

 Figure 2.
 Atlas product portfolio